dart-lang/language/working/1426-extension-types/feature-specification-views.md

 be the name of a type but can be the basename of a member, e.g., the built-in identifiers.*

+A few errors can be detected immediately from the syntax:

-If a view declaration named `V` includes a `<viewPrimaryConstructor>` then it is a compile-time error if the declaration includes a constructor declaration named `V`. (*But it can still contain other constructors.*)
+If a view declaration named `View` includes a `<viewPrimaryConstructor>` then it is a compile-time error if the declaration includes a constructor declaration named `View`. (*But it can still contain other constructors.*)

+A compile-time error occurs if a view declaration declares a constructor which is redirecting, or a constructor which is generative. *So all view constructors are non-redirecting factories.*

-If a view declaration named `V` does not include a `<viewPrimaryConstructor>` then an error occurs unless it declares a factory constructor named `V`, that declares one required, positional formal parameter, and does not declare any other parameters.
+If a view declaration named `View` does not include a `<viewPrimaryConstructor>` then an error occurs unless it declares a factory constructor named `View`, that declares one required, positional formal parameter, and does not declare any other parameters.

 The _name of the representation_ in a view declaration that includes a `<viewPrimaryConstructor>` is the identifier specified in there.
-In a view declaration named `V` that does not include a `<viewPrimaryConstructor>`, the name of the representation is the name of the unique formal parameter of the factory constructor named `V`.
+In a view declaration named `View` that does not include a `<viewPrimaryConstructor>`, the name of the representation is the name of the unique formal parameter of the factory constructor named `View`.

+A compile-time error occurs if a view declaration declares an abstract member or an instance variable.

+*There are no special exceptions for static members.*

 ## Primitives